ibm-cloud-docs/BlockStorage/replication.md

 4. Click **Save**.

-## How do I change Replication space?
+## Changing the Replication space

 Your primary snapshot space and your replica space must be the same.
-If you change the space on the **Primary** or **Replica** tab, it will automatically add space to both your source and destination data centers.
-Be aware that increasing snapshot space will trigger an immediate replication update.
+If you change the space on the **Primary** or **Replica** tab, automatically adds space to both your source and destination data centers.
+Increasing snapshot space triggers an immediate replication update also.

 1. Click **Actions** on either the **Primary** or **Replica** tab.
 2. Select **Add More Snapshot Space**.